When are commercial mortgages used?

 No, but most are.
 Typically a rate will be quoted as X% over base or LIBOR, and this in residential terms would be called a tracker mortgage.
 Fixed rate mortgages are available and for amounts under £500,000, where the lender takes the rate risk themselves, they may be advantageous.
 But mortgages where the lender passes the risk on to the borrower by using a “Swap” contract are best avoided.

-Whilst arrangement fees are usually added to the loan when it completes, some lenders want some money to cover their work if you don’t accept their offer.
+Whilst arrangement fees are usually added to the loan when it completes, some lenders want some money to cover their work if you do not accept their offer.
 In this case they may charge a commitment fee, which is part of the overall arrangement fee, but is payable with your formal application, and is non-refundable.
 Arrangement fees are typically 1% -2% of the loan amount for loans up to £1 million, with the smaller loans getting the higher rates.

 Commercial properties are far more variable than residential ones, so a valuer will be required to visit the property and write a 20-30 page report about it to the lender.
 Being commercial mortgage advisors in Bournemouth we search the entire market for you.
 Typically residential properties are not visited by a valuer today, which is why they are much cheaper than commercial valuations, which start at around £500 for a simple case, but again because of variety are not done on a fixed price but from a bespoke quotation.
 This is payable to the lender after an initial indicative offer has been accepted.

 Using a broker